Chia-Network/chia-blockchain/README.md

 UPnP in the router configuration.

 Due to the nature of proof of space lookups by the harvester in the current release you should limit the number of plots on a physical drive to 50 or less.
-This limit should significantly increase before soon.
+This limit should significantly increase soon.

 You can also run the simulation, which runs all servers and multiple full nodes, locally, at once.